Akmikze/OldPhoneNumPad/README.md

   4.5.
 It can't be **0#** or ***#**.

   4.6.
-It can't contain more than *.
+It can't contain more than one * one after the other.

 ## 5. TestCases Method